Annual Events in NYC

 Brooklyn Botanic Garden

 The best way to explore all of New York City in a day is on your own two wheels!
-The Five Boro Bike Tour is an annual tradition that attracts more than 32,000 cyclists of all ages.
+The Five Boro Bike Tour is an annual tradition that attracts 32,000 cyclists of all ages.
 The ride is 40 miles long, but the terrain is mostly flat, so you don’t have to be an expert cyclist to join.
-Take your time pedaling over five bridges—including the famous Queensboro and Verrazano-Narrows Bridges—and enjoy breathtaking views of the City from every angle.
+Take your time pedaling over five bridges—including the Queensboro and the Verrazano-Narrows—and enjoy breathtaking views of the City from every angle.

 Taste what Hell’s Kitchen is cooking at this annual food festival, where restaurants and outdoor vendors serve up food to suit every taste.
 The 15-block gastronomic extravaganza features cuisine from Greece, Brazil, Italy, Morocco, Senegal, Ukraine, Thailand and everywhere in between, with music and dancing to match.